Yearly Archives: 2009

 Ox-Bow School was originally founded in 1910, by two Artists from the Art Institute of Chicago.
 After a century of careful guidance and donations from generous Benefactors, Patrons, Artists, and Art Lovers, the original Inn (which dates back to Civil War days), and 115 acres of virgin forest are preserved and transformed into a modern day compound of cabins, workshops, and state-of-the-art Artist’s studios.
 The entire compound is now protected under the stewardship of The School of the Art Institute of Chicago.

-And Ox-Bow is nestled in the middle of, yet completely hidden from, the poshest parts of the Saugatuck resort area.
+from, the poshest parts of the Saugatuck resort area.

 Peter Mars Interviews Philadelphia Pop Artist Jeff Schaller